Dr. Ken

 Dr. Ken is an American multi-camera sitcom that aired on ABC from October 2, 2015, to March 31, 2017.
 The series was created, written, and co-executive produced by its lead actor, Ken Jeong, who based the concept on his experience as a physician prior to becoming a stand-up comedian.
-This television show was an ABC Studios/Sony Pictures Television co-production.
+The series is an ABC Studios/Sony Pictures Television co-production.

 On October 20, 2015, ABC ordered a full season of 22 episodes for the first season.
 On May 12, 2016, the series was renewed for a second season, which premiered on September 23, 2016.
 On May 11, 2017, ABC cancelled the series after two seasons.

 Premise

 Dr. Ken is about a Korean-American doctor (Ken Jeong), with a questionable bedside manner; his wife, a talented therapist (Suzy Nakamura); and his two children: son Dave (Albert Tsai) and daughter Molly (Krista Marie Yu).